 Together, you and your doctor should create a specific follow-up care plan.
 Make sure to bring up any concerns you have about your physical or emotional health in the future.
 The American Society of Clinical Oncology (ASCO) provides tools to assist you to keep track of your cancer treatment and build a survivorship care plan once your treatment is finished.

 If your follow-up care is overseen by a doctor who was not directly involved in your cancer treatment, make sure you share your cancer treatment summary and survivorship care plan forms with them, as well as all future health care providers.
-The health care providers who will look after you for the rest of your life will need to know specifics about your cancer treatment.
+It is essential for the health care providers to know specifics about your cancer treatment.
+As they will be the ones who will look after you for the rest of your life